 The FMEA Lineman Assistance Fund provides Florida Municipal Electric Association member utilities’ lineworkers with emergency financial assistance as they deal with medical conditions.
 The Fund assists linemen and their families when an on-the-job injury creates a special need.

-FMEA offers monthly workshops, training programs, and online interactive training courses for member municipal utilities and electric cooperatives including:
+FMEA offers workshops, training programs, and online interactive training courses for member municipal utilities and electric cooperatives including:

 - Key Accounts

 - Lineworker Training

 - Electrical System Operation for Non-engineers